 A lot of people wonder why they need to add their email address to their email signature.
 Why can’t the person you’ve emailed simply click “Reply” if they want to communicate with you?

 Now, they can do that, but some clients may want to quickly create a new email with a different subject line.
-By adding your email address to your email signature, most smartphones and tablets will turn it into a clickable link, making it easier for a recipient to create a new email.
+By adding your email address to your email signature, most mobile devices will turn it into a clickable link, making it easier for a recipient to create a new email.

 If the link is not clickable, do the following: